-3.3.2 Develop a guaranteed and viable curriculum through a fine-grained scope and sequence to reflect the 'critical' content and whole-school instructional model

-Research on high performing schools, including that conducted by Bill Louden, shows that most high performing schools will have a fine-grained scope and sequence.
-Similarly, Archer and Hughes (2011), in their 16 elements of explicit instruction, identified four elements that require knowledge of what we teach, when we teach it, and in what order.
-These elements include:

-- Element One: Focus instruction on critical content - Element Two: Sequence skills logically - Element Four: Design organised and focussed lessons - Element Sixteen: Provide distributed and cumulative practice

-Marzano's (2018) hierarchy of school needs identifies Guaranteed and Viable Curriculum as the third level to focus to become a high reliability school (See image below):

-A guaranteed curriculum occurs when all students can learn the critical content (at grade level) of the curriculum.
-This is achieved by:

-- Teaching Grade level content sequencing skills/concepts logically and differentiating at the point of need - Vocabulary identify and teach the key terminology - $\bullet \quad \textbf{Direct/Explicit Instruction} \ \ \text{for new concepts} \ \& \ \text{metacognitive thinking skills} \\$

-Too often inequity is compounded with low-quality curriculum in low SES schools - curriculum is 'watered down' and they are blocked from learning at the same level as more affluent peers (Learning First, 2019).
+1 WHY ноw scope and sequence to reflect the 'critical' content and whole-school grained scope and sequence.
+Similarly, Archer and Hughes (2011), in their 16 elements of explicit Research on high performing schools, including that conducted by Bill Louden, shows that most high performing schools will have a fine- grained scope and sequence.
+Similarly, Archer and Hughes (2011), in their 16 elements of explicit instruction, identified four elements that To create a guaranteed and viable curriculum, the follo instructional model require knowledge of what we teach, when we teach it, and in what order.
+These elements include: Element One: Focus instruction on critical content Element Two: Sequence skills logically Element Four: Design organised and focussed lessons Element Sixteen: Provide distributed and cumulative practice Marzano's (2018) hierarchy of school needs identifies Guaranteed and Viable Curriculum as the third level to focus to become a high reliability school (See image below): Step 2: 'Break down' the Number and Algebra Extend and apply the laws I can use order of operatio Level 5 Competency-Based Education Level 4 Standards-Referenced Reporting Level 3 Guaranteed and Viable Curriculum Level 1 Safe & Collaborative Culture Professional Learning Community Process A guaranteed curriculum occurs when all students can learn the critical content (at grade level) of the curriculum.
+This is achieved by: • Teaching Grade level content - sequencing skills/concepts logically and differentiating at the point of need • Vocabulary - identify and teach the key terminology • Direct/Explicit Instruction - for new concepts & metacognitive thinking skills Too often inequity is compounded with low-quality curriculum in low SES schools - curriculum is 'watered down' and they are blocked from learning at the same level as more affluent peers (Learning First, 2019).
 This is further reflected in The Opportunity Myth (2018) research paper which found that when students in low socio-economic areas had greater access to grade-appropriate assignments, this amounted to 7.3 months of additional learning.
 In classrooms that saw the most growth, students worked on grade-appropriate assignments just 52% of the time, so even raising the bar by a reasonable amount can make a meaningful difference (see 1.3.1).
-Similarly, a longitudinal study found that "a high-quality math curriculum for four consecutive years outpaced comparison students by a margin of 23 percentile points - an effect that amounts to a stunning four years of additional learning" (Learning First, 2018).
+Similarly, a longitudinal study found that 'a high-quality math curiculum for four consecutive years outpaced comparison students by a margin of 23 percentile points - an effect that amounts to a sunning four years of additional learning" (Learning First, 2018).
+Avable curriculum - mapped scope and sequence that focuses on critical concepts, knowledge & skills (see 3.3.1) Step 3: Sequence the less The lessons are not nece one after the other), but it to the content and skills it should be analysed for prise Step 4: Plan for distributed practice.
+The guaranteed and viab constantly encode and red distributed over time in the Interleaved practice mea et al, 2017).
+For example as solving the area of a cit know which strategy to us based on the problem its useful in mathematics-base All teachers teaching a sp ensures that all students I can use order of operation I can use order points for early warning/tracking purposes)

-A viable curriculum is when teachers can teach this curriculum in the amount of instructional time provided.
-To have a viable curriculum, a school must focus on developing an:

-- Intended curriculum mapped scope and sequence that focuses on critical concepts, knowledge & skills (see 3.3.1) - Implemented curriculum how the instructional model enables students to learn the critical concepts, knowledge & skills - Leaders drive and monitor this process PLC process essential for ongoing collaborative review (incorporating data review/check points for early warning/tracking purposes)

-To create a guaranteed and viable curriculum, the following steps can be followed:
+owing steps can be followed:

-Step 1: Download / Export the SCSA WA Curriculum

-Step 2: 'Break down' the Critical Content Descriptors identified in 3.3.1 into smaller instructional units (i.e. write individual lesson objectives).
-The curriculum elaborations provide additional guidance here, but you will need to be even more fine-grained for the larger elaborations.
+identified in 3.3.1 into smaller instructional units (i.e. write individual lesson tional guidance here, but you will need to be even more fine-grained for the larger is and properties of arithmetic to algebraic terms and expressions (ACMNA177) ons to solve equations that include multiplication and addition.